PrasadGautham/web-wrapper-delivery-app/docs/SETUP.md

 - Use Postgres for normal local development and production-like testing.
 - `reset-local-postgres.ps1` is a manual dev or demo reset only.
 It is not part of normal startup.
-- File-store local mode is only a fallback demo option.
+- File-store local mode is only a fallback demo option and no longer injects local secrets automatically.
 - Android is the current supported launch track from this Windows environment.
 - iOS native validation still requires macOS.